hauptmech/odio_urdf/README.md

 print(my_robot) #Dump urdf to stdout
 ```

+(You can check it works before installing by running the code from the src folder.
+Copy the code to `src/test.py` and run it from that directory. `cd src; python test.py`)

 However, if you prefer, (or need), a sequential style, it works well.
 A bit of
 niceness is that the element name will be extracted from the python dictionary
 if you don't specify it explicitly.